MarcoEterno/Numbers_Recognition/README.md

 ```

 ## Model Architecture
-The model is a convolutional neural network, with 3 convolutional layers, 2 fully connected layers.
+The model is a convolutional neural network, with 3 convolutional layers and 2 fully connected layers.

 The model is designed to be able to recognize up to 4 digits, but can be easily extended to recognize more digits.